SiteGround WordPress Hosting Review

-Once you host your site with SiteGround, you’ll instantly notice the boost in the performance of your site, despite of the fact that this is a shared hosting platform.
+Once you host your site with SiteGround, you’ll instantly notice the boost in the performance of your site, despite the fact that this is a shared hosting platform.
 The magic behind this speed boost is the usage of today’s speed solutions.
 Let me tell you about each of the techs, used by SiteGround for its WordPress hosting plans.

 - SuperCacher – This is a unique caching system at SiteGround built for CMS like WordPress, based on the NGINX reverse proxy mechanism.
 SuperCacher is a 4 level server-side caching solution for the maximum optimization of your site, it increases the site capacity to handle the number of hits, as well as improves the site loading time.
 I’ll talk more about SuperCacher, later in the review.

 - PHP7 – PHP7 is the latest version of PHP, that allows faster PHP executions, in order to take advantage of PHP7, your hosting server must run the same.
 I was with MediaTemple and despite being a managed WordPress hosting, they had not implemented PHP7 on their servers.
-But, here with SiteGround you can freely choose which version of PHP you’re willing to use on your hosting account, from PHP 5.3 to PHP 7.0.
+But, here with SiteGround, you can freely choose which version of PHP you’re willing to use on your hosting account, from PHP 5.3 to PHP 7.0.
 The PHP 7.0 ensures faster execution of your plugins and theme.

 Global Data center

-It’s not compulsory, that you’ve to choose the default data center located in US, while your targeted audience is from Asia.
+It’s not compulsory, that you’ve to choose the default data center located in the US, while your targeted audience is from Asia.
 With SiteGround, you can choose the data center for your hosting account, it can be in the US, London, Amsterdam, Singapore.
 You can also relocate your account to a different data center location, by paying a one time fee.

 Nothing Unlimited – Fair play

 One thing I really loved about SiteGround, is that you won’t get that usual “everything unlimited” plans alike other typical WordPress hosting providers, with false marketing gimmicks.
 Here, they give you the exact amount of resources that you’re promised with your plan.
-I’ll discuss more about plans later in the review.
+I’ll discuss more plans later in the review.

 Nearly 100% uptime

-Server Uptime contributes the most for your website’s success.
+Server Uptime contributes the most to your website’s success.
 No matter, how amazing your website is or how engaging or unique content you’ve published on your site, all will go vain if your website experiences frequent down times.
 I remember, how frequent my site used to go down when I had created my first website with Znet India, just one word, terrible!.

 Responsive customer support